afeld/computing-in-context/project_1.md

    - See [this list of open data portals](https://python-public-policy.afeld.me/en/columbia/final_project/resources.html#open-data-portals).
    - Don't spend too long on this step.
 1. Create a new notebook.
-1. In pure Python (not using pandas, a spreadsheet program, etc):
+1. Using only the Python standard library (not using pandas, a spreadsheet program, etc):
    1. Read in the data.
    1. If there's more than one numeric column, pick one.
    1. Compute: